New mapping initiative to support natural ecosystem area conservation

-Wild Europe will be promoting two other key initiatives: closer links between fossil fuel and solid bioenergy campaign networks, and an international Shareholder Action Plan.
+Wild Europe also promoted two other key initiatives at the COP: closer links between fossil fuel and solid bioenergy campaign networks, and an International Shareholder Action Plan to promote diversification of climate action, using the reallocated subsidies from solid bioenergy.

 Call for cessation of commercial bioenergy at UNFCC conference